Hang Tuah

-Hang Tuah (Jawi: هڠ تواه, from Malay /ms/ or /ms/ (توه)) was a Malay warrior and admiral (Note: Equivalent to modern-day Laksamana.) who lived in Malacca during the reign of Sultan Mansur Shah in the 15th century.
+Hang Tuah (هڠ تواه, from Malay توه /ms/ or /ms/) was a Malay warrior and admiral (Note: Equivalent to modern-day Laksamana.) who purportedly lived in Malacca during the reign of Sultan Mansur Shah in the 15th century.
 (Note: According to the semi-historical Malay Annals (Sejarah Melayu).
 However, there is limited historical evidence for his existence.)

 He was supposedly known as a diplomat and a silat master.
 Hang Tuah is the most illustrious warrior figure in Malay literature.
 However, he is somewhat a contested figure and there is dispute in regards about the factual basis on Hang Tuah's true life story.

 Historicity

-A bronze mural of Hang Tuah that exhibited at the National Museum, Kuala Lumpur, Malaysia.

 The veracity of Hang Tuah has been the subject of debate of historians for a century.
-In 2012, historian Khoo Kay Kim noted that there was no historical evidence for Hang Tuah's existence.
+In 2012, historian Khoo Kay Kim noted that there was no historical evidence for Hang Tuah's tangible existence.

 Since 2016, some historians have suggested that Hang Tuah is referred to in the Rekidai Hoan, an official record from the Ryukyu Islands.
-The document spans the period from 1424 to 1867 and records the arrival of a certain admiral from Malacca.
-The document mentions the word "Lezoumana" or "Lo-hsi-ma-na" (Laksamana), Hang Tuah's title, according to the Malay Annals.
+The document spans the period from 1424 to 1867 and records the arrival of a certain admiral from Malacca dubbed the "Lezoumana" or "Lo-hsi-ma-na" which is similar to Tuah's title of Laksamana as mentioned in the Annals.

-Afonso de Albuquerque's commentaries, titled The Commentaries of the Great Afonso Dalboquerque, Second Viceroy of India, mention a Lassamane (Laksamana) who was eighty years old at the time of the capture of Malacca in 1511 by the Portuguese, described as “a good soldier, of good repute and great knowledge,” as follows:
+Afonso de Albuquerque's Commentaries of the Great Afonso Dalboquerque, Second Viceroy of India mention a Lassamane (Laksamana) who was eighty years old at the time of the Portuguese capture of Malacca in 1511, described as “a good soldier, of good repute and great knowledge,” as follows: